 India in Ancient Greek Accounts

-The image of India as conveyed by authors such as Nearchus and Megasthenes (4th century BC), the great historian, ethnographer and envoy of Emperor Seleucus I Nicator to Emperor Chandragupta Maurya’s court, who authored the Indica, was the catalyst for proliferation of Greek and Roman utopian narratives.
-These writings echo earlier Greek philosophical theorists such as Plato and for the most part project India, especially the Indian Ocean, as home to perfect societies.
+The image of India as conveyed by Nearchus and other writers, such as Megasthenes (4th century BC), the great historian, ethnographer, envoy of Emperor Seleucus I Nicator to Emperor Chandragupta Maurya’s court, and author of Indica, was the catalyst for the proliferation of Greek and Roman utopian narratives.
+These works echo earlier Greek philosophical theories (Plato etc.) and for the most part project India, especially the Indian Ocean, as the home to perfect societies.

-This view is exemplified by Euhemerus’ (late 4th–early 3rd century BC) who wrote Sacred Inscription, which has survived in fragments in Diodorus Siculus’ Library of History.
-The Sacred Inscription describes the author’s imaginary voyage to the Arabian Sea and the Indian Ocean at the behest of his patron King Cassander of Macedonia.
-Euhemerus relates that he reached an island, Panchaea, and offers a fulsome account of its location, social and political organization and customs.
-In particular, he calls attention to the rich vegetation, plenitude of natural resources, mines of precious metals and absence of private property.
-He relates that the islanders promulgated their own laws and elected three chief magistrates instead of obeying a single ruler holding supreme authority.
-Euhemerus’ ideas inspired a pioneering figure of the ancient world, Aristonicus, to stage an abortive revolt from 133 to 129 BC against the Roman Republic and pledge to found a polity called Heliopolis (City of the Sun), characterized by egalitarianism and abolition of slavery.
+This tendency is exemplified by Euhemerus’ (late 4th–early 3rd century BC) Sacred Inscription, which has survived in fragments in Diodorus Siculus’ Library of History.
+The Sacred Inscription is the description of the author’s imaginary voyage to the Arabian Sea and the Indian Ocean at the behest of his patron, King Cassander of Macedonia.
+Euhemerus relates that he reached an island, Panchaea, and offers a fulsome account of its location, social and political organization, and customs.
+In particular, he calls attention to the rich vegetation, plenitude of natural resources, mines of precious metals, the absence of private property, and the fact that the islanders promulgated their own laws and elected three chief magistrates instead of obeying a single ruler holding supreme authority.
+Euhemerus’ ideas inspired a pioneering figure of the ancient world, Aristonicus of Pergamum, to stage an abortive revolt from 133 to 129 BC against the Roman Republic and pledge to found a polity called Heliopolis (City of the Sun), characterized by egalitarianism and the abolition of slavery.

-The travellers receive a warm welcome from the islanders who are depicted as being exceptional in terms of aesthetics and enjoying physical wellness, longevity and extraordinary, quasi-superhuman qualities.
-Iambulus’ exposition extols the moderate climate, material plenitude, common possession of women and children and the temperance of the inhabitants.
+Another notable specimen of Hellenistic utopian travel literature attesting to India’s enduring appeal is the journey to the Island of the Sun by Iambulus (3rd century BC), portions of which are preserved by Diodorus Siculus.
+Iambulus and one of his associates are captured and taken by brigands to the Ethiopian coast.
+After a six-month sojourn in the land of the Ethiopians, the two Greeks are asked to sail southward and look for an idyllic island, which can most probably be identified as Taprobane (present-day Sri Lanka).
+They receive a warm welcome from the islanders, who are depicted as being exceptional in terms of aesthetics and enjoying physical wellness, longevity, and extraordinary, quasi-superhuman qualities.
+Iambulus’ exposition extols the moderate climate, material plenitude, the common possession of women and children, and the temperance of the inhabitants.
 But after seven years, Iambulus and his companion become personae non gratae and are expelled.
 They are shipwrecked off the Indian coast.
 Iambulus’ comrade loses his life.
-Iambulus himself is brought by the locals to the court of the king at Palibothra, who is fond of Greeks and supports learning, and extends warm hospitality to his Greek guest.
+Iambulus is brought by the locals to the court of the king at Palibothra (Pataliputra, near Patna), who is fond of Greeks, supports learning, and extends warm hospitality to his Greek guest.
 Subsequently, Iambulus, after obtaining a permission of safe-conduct, returns to Greece through Persia.

 Greece, India and Maritime Security

-Moreover, growing strategic ties, such as defence and port cooperation, in the eastern Mediterranean and the Indian Ocean open up additional prospects for collaboration.
+Moreover, growing strategic ties, such as defence and port cooperation, in the Eastern Mediterranean and the Indian Ocean open up additional prospects for collaboration.
 Greek participation in regional maritime surveillance networks and India’s use of Mediterranean port infrastructure would bolster bilateral ties and help maintain regional stability and resilience.
-Together, both nations could make a substantial contribution to upholding maritime freedom across the three aforementioned strategically vital waterways.
+Together, both nations stand to make a substantial contribution to upholding maritime freedom across the three aforementioned strategically vital waterways.

 Strategic Convergence

-A number of topics pertaining to maritime connectivity between the EU, Greece and India, the regional ramifications of China’s maritime policy, and more broadly, foresight in international security were recently discussed at the First Strategic Foresight Workshop curated by the Metis Institute for Strategy and Foresight at the Universität der Bundeswehr München, the University of the German armed forces.
-The event was held in Athens on 27 and 28 February 2025 and brought together government officials, military experts and scholars from Greece, Germany, the UK and India.
+A number of topics pertaining to maritime connectivity between the EU/Greece and India, the regional ramifications of China’s maritime policy, and, more broadly, foresight in international security were recently discussed at the First Strategic Foresight Workshop which was curated by the Metis Institute for Strategy and Foresight at the Universität der Bundeswehr München, the University of the German armed forces.
+The event was held in Athens on 27 and 28 February 2025 and brought together government officials, military experts, and scholars from Greece, Germany, the UK, and India.
 In May 2025, Metis signed a technical arrangement in the field of academic research with the National Maritime Foundation (NMF), India’s premier think tank for maritime research.
 The agreement underscores the aspiration of both parties to create a robust platform for knowledge exchange that will also involve Metis’ partners in Greece, the UK, and Brazil, and can have a more palpable impact on policy making.

 More Columns